 The issuer issued several classes of notes that receive semiannual interest payments and principal payments, in order of seniority.
 In addition, the issuer also issued preference shares that receive residual interest and principal payments.

-We measured the credit risk of the notes using our CDOROMTM and CDOEdgeTM models, which incorporate the transaction's structural features and asset characteristics noted above.
+We measured the credit risk of the notes using Moody's CDOROM[TM] and CDOEdge[TM] models, which incorporate asset characteristics noted above and the transaction's structural features respectively.